Best Tedx Talks on Anxiety, Panic, and Negative Thinking

 Mel is a fellow therapist.
 “Anxiety comes with our relationship to our thoughts.”
 Yes, of course.

-Mel says that our want for certainly and inability to have it leads to anxiety.
-Yes.
-This is what I am going to talk about- why we feel so out of control and are desperately seeking certainty.
+Mel says that our desire for certainty and inability to have it lead to anxiety.
+Yes, this is what I am going to talk about—why we feel so out of control and are desperately seeking certainty.
 If we felt more in control, we would seek certainty less and be less anxious.

 He suggests a new game plan: Reality is not fixed.
-It is a flowing sea of possibilities and we can create it.
+It is a flowing sea of possibilities, and we can create it.
 Start taking your life into your own hands.
 So now you see that you have the power instead of “uncertainty” (AKA anxiety) having the power.
 I like his metaphor for his client in the river.
-So relatable.
+It is so relatable.

 3 Ways to Overcome Anxiety | Olivia Remes | TEDxKlagenfurt

-This is a very famous of the TEDx talks on anxiety: Olivia has done several TEDx talks on anxiety actually.
+This is one of the most famous TEDx talks on anxiety: Olivia has actually given several TEDx talks on anxiety.

 1. Stop censoring what you say or do.
 Confidence is a skill that can be developed with practice.

 2. Practice spending time with people who treat you well.
-WOWsies!
+(Yes!
 Yes!
-Yes!
-Oh yes!
+Oh yes!)

 3. Treat yourself like someone you love.

-I love #3 because Olivia sees the connection with how you feel about yourself and your anxiety.
+(I love #3 because Olivia sees the connection between how you feel about yourself and your anxiety.)

-She also has a great description of social anxiety.
-“If only I can be like that person, or if only I can be normal, my life would be perfect.”
+She also describes well how social anxiety makes you think, “If only I could be like that person, or if only I could be normal, my life would be perfect.”
 Is that you?

 Rethinking anxiety: Learning to face fear | Dawn Huebner | TEDxAmoskeagMillyardWomen